 The challenge was to build an innovation strategy that would incorporate the latest trends in pharma like patient centricity, transparent R&D procedures and taking advantage of the current technological potential for data exploitation.

 1. Business model benchmarking

-The client will consolidate the strategic direction taken in 2018 when it acquired an electronic health record company (EHR) that captures structured and unstructured oncology data from laboratories and research repositories.
-The company also acquired an analytics engine that pulls out insights from unstructured data that combined with electronic medical records generates clinical evidence.
-This system addresses the clinical trial process optimisation and enables the pharmaceutical company to innovate based on groundbreaking research.
+The client decided to consolidate the efforts to innovate and produce groundbreaking research.
+In 2018, the company acquired an electronic health record company (EHR) that captures structured and unstructured oncology data from laboratories and research repositories.
+Additionally, they bought an analytics engine that pulls out insights from unstructured data which combined with electronic medical records generates clinical evidence.
+This system addresses the clinical trial process optimisation and enables the pharmaceutical company to innovate.

-The company has to gain a leadership position in the highly competitive oncology therapeutics market.
-Oncology therapeutics contributes to 60 % of the company’s revenue, and it is critical to maintaining a leadership position to ensure continued business performance.
+The company plans to gain a leadership position in the highly competitive oncology therapeutics market in the next five years.
+Oncology therapeutics contribute to 60% of the company’s revenue and is critical to ensure continued business performance.

 2. Analysis of innovation maturity

 Our team of consultants used the Innovation Management Maturity Model to assess the innovation capabilities of the company including people, processes and tools needed to speed time to market.
 This model is critical in creating a repeatable strategic framework for innovation excellence.

 3. Gap diagnosis between vision and current status

 We conducted a gap analysis to set objectives by looking at the mission statement and its strategic goals.
 The next phase was to analyse the business processes by gathering data on performance levels and the allocation of resources.

 During the consultancy sessions, we managed to design an innovation model based on the five fundamental pillars of organizational transformation; as well as the design of a more agile process that allows early decision making.
 We have also created a two-year roadmap with short, medium and long-term objectives.